 monsanto the honest guide to the granite village 7

-If you have two days, both villages fit naturally into a Portugal road trip itinerary through the interior — the drive between them takes under an hour and passes through landscape that earns the detour.
-Sortelha is better for a pure medieval atmosphere without the exertion — a “time machine” rather than a geological puzzle.
+If you have two days, both villages fit naturally into a Portugal road trip itinerary through the interior — the drive between them passes through landscape that earns the detour.
+Sortelha is better for a pure medieval atmosphere without the exertion — a time machine rather than a geological puzzle.

 The real trade-off: you can save a night’s accommodation by staying in Castelo Branco (~$60–90/night) and doing Monsanto as a day trip, but you’ll miss the sunset and the silence that follows.